 1) PPC Averages A 200% ROI

 That’s right.
 According to WordLead, Google Ads on the Google Search Network average and ROI (return on ad spend) of about 200%.
 In layman’s terms, this means that for every $1 an advertiser invests into a PPC campaign on the Google Search Network, they tend to earn $2 back through those ads.

-This stat is fairly straightforward but speaks for itself: Google Ads is a valuable advertising platform that you can’t afford to skip out on.
+This stat is fairly straightforward, and it speaks for itself.
+Google Ads is a valuable advertising platform that you can’t afford to skip out on.

-2) Only 3 Years Ago Paid Versus Organic Was Barely A Thing
+2) Paid Versus Organic Was Barely A Thing 3 Years Ago

 Back in 2016, Ofcom did a study and found that nearly 50% of internet users in the study couldn’t tell the difference between paid ads and organic results.
 Granted this was 3 years ago, but it was only 3 years ago.
 When you take a look at some of the statistics later on in this post regarding the attention span of average users you’ll begin to see how sneaky and versatile even the most basic PPC campaigns can be.